karthik-srinivasan-17/FlexionCodeReview/README.md

 Some of Common issue you may experience during PROD installation.

-1) My UI application deployed on Prod server is not working.
+1) My UI application deployed on Prod tomcat server is not working.

 a) Please make sure the apiUrl in  "environment.prod.ts" is updated properly.
+Check your webserver port number.
 b) Please make sure that there is no '/' at the end the apiUrl in  "environment.prod.ts"
 c) If you are running Tomcat, please make sure the value 'Valve className="org.apache.catalina.valves.rewrite.RewriteValve' is present in host element of server.xml under ${TomcatDirectory}\conf\ folder
 d) Also If you are running Tomcat, please make sure you have the rewrite.config file under ${TomcatDirectory}\conf\Catalina\localhost.
 Please add the rule as shown below.

 	RewriteCond %{REQUEST_PATH} !-f

 	RewriteRule ^/ui/(.*) /ui/index.html

 Please refer below link for Deep linking issues with Angular Application.